Women's reproductive health in the United States: Hormonal contraception

 Hormonal contraception is the most popular method of contraception among women in the United States.
 Women under the age of thirty more commonly use hormonal oral contraception as their preferred method.
-Hormonal contraceptives can be almost 100% effective when used perfectly, but in most cases it is used imperfectly.
-Oral hormonal contraceptives have an 8% failure rate.
+Hormonal contraceptives are highly effective when used under perfect conditions, however in many cases there can be third factors which can lead to an increase in the failure rate.
 The popularity of oral hormonal contraceptives among women changes over the course of a year with 32% of women deciding to discontinue use of an oral hormonal contraceptive after one year of typical use.
+The reason for discontinuation frequently lies within side effects that women receive after prolonged use of oral hormonal contraceptives that can often drastically alter a woman's health both physically and mentally.

 Intrauterine contraception

-A large stigma exists among women on the topic of using an intrauterine device (IUD) as a form of contraception.
-The two types of IUDs that exist for current contraceptive use are Copper T 380A and levonorgestrel-releasing intrauterine system or Mirena.
-IUDs are underutilized by women in the United States with only 2% of women using IUD as an effective contraception.
+There are two types of IUDs that exist for current contraceptive use: Copper T 380A and levonorgestrel-releasing intrauterine system or Mirena.
 The effectiveness of a contraceptive is described in terms of perfect use and typical use.
 An IUD is different than most forms of contraception, as it is 100% effective in both cases of use.
 It is not possible to use IUDs improperly or inconsistently because they must be inserted inside of the uterus.
-Women in the United States have many fears about the use of IUDs, making them a less popular form of contraception.
+Due to the under researched nature of the procedure, some women in the United States have worried about the use of IUDs, making them a less popular form of contraception.
 For many women in the U.S., IUDs are only an option when other traditional contraception methods have been used (hormonal birth control, barrier methods, etc.) or when a woman has already had children.
 The fear surrounding use of an IUD stems from a lack of proper education on all available contraception options available to women in the U.S..
 Women have cited being afraid of the quality of the device itself, placing the device inside their bodies voluntarily, and the time required to hold the device in place.
 There is a lack of knowledge about female anatomy and pregnancy prevention, even among women of the United States.